 3. Vaccines protect against disease, not infection.
-HIV is an infection until it progresses to the disease AIDS.
+HIV is an infection until it progresses to stage 3, or AIDS.
 With most infections, vaccines buy the body more time to clear the infection on its own before disease occurs.
-However, HIV has a long dormant period before AIDS sets in.
-During this period, the virus hides itself in the DNA of the infected person.
+However, HIV has a long dormant period before it progresses to AIDS.
+During this period, the virus hides itself in the DNA of the person with the virus.
 The body can’t find and destroy all of the hidden copies of the virus to cure itself.
 So, a vaccine to buy more time won’t work with HIV.

 5. Vaccines are typically effective against diseases that are rarely encountered.
-These include diphtheria and hepatitis B. But people in high-risk groups for HIV might be exposed to HIV daily.
+These include diphtheria and hepatitis B. But people with known risk factors for HIV might be exposed to HIV daily.
 This means there’s more chance for infection that a vaccine can’t prevent.

 6. Most vaccines protect against viruses that enter the body through the respiratory or gastrointestinal systems.
-More viruses enter the body these ways, so we have more experience addressing them.
+More viruses enter the body in these two ways, so we have more experience addressing them.
 But HIV enters the body most often through genital surfaces or the blood.
-We have less experience protecting against viruses that enter the body in these ways.
+We have less experience protecting against viruses that enter the body in those ways.

 8. The HIV virus mutates quickly.
 A vaccine targets a virus in a particular form.
 If the virus changes, the vaccine may not work on it anymore.
 HIV mutates quickly, so it’s hard to create a vaccine to work against it.

 Despite these obstacles, researchers continue to try to find a vaccine.
 There are two main types of vaccines: prophylactic and therapeutic.
 Researchers are pursuing both for HIV.